ILAE Logo

 OVERVIEW

-Childhood epilepsy with centrotemporal spikes (previously known as benign childhood epilepsy with centrotemporal spikes (BCECTS) or Rolandic epilepsy) is a self-limiting epilepsy seen in children in their early school years.
-The seizures are brief, hemifacial seizures that may evolve to a focal to bilateral tonic-clonic seizure if they occur nocturnally.
-This epilepsy occurs in children who are otherwise neurologically and cognitively normal and imaging studies are unremarkable.
-The EEG shows a normal background with high amplitude centrotemporal sharp waves, which are activated with drowsiness and sleep.
-Seizures cease by mid to late adolescence.
+Self-limited epilepsy with centrotemporal spikes (previously known as benign childhood epilepsy with centrotemporal spikes (BCECTS) or rolandic epilepsy) is a self-limited epilepsy syndrome that begins in an otherwise normal child in their early school years.
+Seizures are brief bulbar and hemifacial sensorimotor seizures that can evolve to focal to bilateral tonic-clonic seizures.
+The EEG shows a normal background with characteristic high amplitude centrotemporal epileptiform abnormality, activated with drowsiness and sleep.
+Seizures cease by puberty.

-NOTE Self-limiting refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.
+NOTE Self-limited refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.

 Clinical context

-CAUTION If the patient is male with mental retardation right arrow consider Fragile X (especially if background slowing is present on EEG)
+CAUTION If the patient is male with intellectual impairment right arrow consider Fragile X (especially if background slowing is present on EEG)

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos